joelparkerhenderson/objectives-and-key-results/README.md

 "I like having a static quarterly document, in a super easy to access place.
 It must be one page max and lay out the "theme" of the quarter and supporting initiatives.
 Every team weekly summary email has a link to this document in the footer.
 Tracker — or whatever you use — has epics et al. aligned with this document."

 "I worked at a startup that started OKRs and I found experience super enjoyable, to the point where working in a more relaxed environment (for lack of a better description) is kinda hard these days.
 The two things people and teams struggled the most with though, IMHO: 1) Coming up with a good OKR that met longer term, higher level company priorities that intersected your work.
 2) Coming up with a good ORK in terms of measurable key results.
 It can be tough and time consuming to get the measurements in place necessary to gauge the results, or even make a case for the OKR in the first place (incidentally this is the dirty secret of SRE IMHO).
 We would pro-actively get data collection in place on occasion for reasons that included helping to launch and score future OKRs."

+ "As a manager, you have to talk about performance.
+If you’re not, you’re failing your company and you’re failing your team.
+If OKRs help you do this, go for it.
+If not, find another tool.
+What’s important is that you talk about performance, early and often."

 "Figuring out why you do what you do and how you measure the success of that in a way that leads you to the right result IS hard but extremely valuable work.
 It forces you to deeply understand the problem you're solving and the challenges you face."